Finite group actions on Higgs bundle moduli spaces: Introduction

-Let $G$ be a complex, connected semisimple Lie group with Lie algebra $\mathfrak{g}$.
-Let $X$ be a smooth irreducible projective curve defined over $\mathbb{C}$ or equivalently a connected compact Riemann surface with canonical line bundle $K_X$.
-A $G$-Higgs bundle over $X$ is a pair $(E,\phi)$ consisting of a principal $G$-bundle $E$ over $X$ and a section $\phi$ of $E(\mathfrak{g})\otimes K_X$, where $E(\mathfrak{g})$ is the bundle associated to $E$ via the adjoint representation of $G$ in $\lieg$.
-Let $\mathcal{M}(G)$ be the moduli space of isomorphism classes of polystable $G$-Higgs bundles.
-It is known that the connected components of $\mathcal{M}(G)$ are parametrized by the fundamental group $\pi_{1}(G)$ (see \cite{li,donagi-pantev,garcia-prada-oliveira}).
+The aim of this paper is to study fixed points of finite group actions on moduli spaces of $G$-Higgs bundles over a compact Riemann surface $X$.
+Here $G$ is a connected semisimple complex Lie group, but most of our results are valid for $G$ reductive.
+A $G$-Higgs bundle is a pair $(E,\phi)$ consisting of a principal $G$-bundle $E$ over $X$ and a global section $\phi$ --- the Higgs field --- of $E(\mathfrak{g})\otimes K_X$, where $E(\mathfrak{g})$ is the bundle associated to $E$ via the adjoint representation of $G$ in $\lieg$ and $K_X$ is the canonical bundle of $X$.
+There is a moduli space $\mdl(X,G)$ classifying isomorphism classes of polystable $G$-Higgs bundles --- see Section \ref{section-higgs-bundles}.
+When $G$ is a classical group, $G$-Higgs bundles correspond to vector bundles equipped with some extra structure and a compatible endomorphism twisted by $K_X$.